Washington · Spokane

 Facility · Spokane

-A 80-bed ALF · Memory Care with 2 citations on file — most recent Dec 2024.
+A 80-bed ALF · Memory Care with one citation on file.

 Licensed beds